orbinson/aem-dictionary-translator/README.md

 ```

+## Limitations

+1. Only [`sling:Message` or `sling:MessageEntry` based dictionaries](https://sling.apache.org/documentation/bundles/internationalization-support-i18n.html#slingmessageentry-jcrprimarytype-or-slingmessage-jcrmixintypes-based) are supported but not ones in [JSON format](https://github.com/orbinson/aem-dictionary-translator/issues/26).
+2. Due to the [search order of dictionaries](https://sling.apache.org/documentation/bundles/internationalization-support-i18n.html#resourcebundle-hierarchies) it is not possible to overwrite entries from dictionaries within `/libs` (shipped with AEM) with different translations leveraging a dictionary placed below `/content`.

 ## Development

 If you want to contribute to the project make sure to check the contribution guidelines in [CONTRIBUTING.md](CONTRIBUTING.md).